Midsommer White Paper

 Midsommer's Vision:

 Midsommer is a direct response to these challenges.
-We believe that a truly effective mental healthcare system must prioritize the well-being of both clinicians and clients.
-Our vision is to create a sustainable, replicable model that fosters a culture of care, respect, and integrity.
-We aim to have small pods, as this allows our clinicians to thrive and ultimately highlights the quality of care our clients receive.
+We believe that a truly effective mental healthcare system must be rooted in organizational psychology to prioritize the well-being of both clinicians and clients.
+Our vision is to create a sustainable, replicable model that fosters a culture of care, respect, and integrity through self-managing teams.
+We aim to build and partner with small pods, empowering clinicians to thrive and deliver the highest quality care to clients in a supportive, human-centered environment.

 Core Principles:

-• People First: Midsommer’s core value is putting people – clinicians and clients – first.
-We believe that by creating a supportive and empowering environment for clinicians, we can ensure that clients receive the highest quality care.
+• People First: Midsommer’s core value is putting people—clinicians and clients—first.
+We believe that by creating a supportive and empowering environment for clinicians, grounded in organizational psychology, we can ensure clients receive the highest quality care.

 • Organizational Effectiveness: Drawing on principles of organizational psychology, Midsommer is structured to maximize efficiency and minimize bureaucracy.
-We believe that smaller, localized teams are ideal for fostering collaboration, specialization, and personalized care.
+We believe that smaller, localized teams are ideal for fostering collaboration, specialization, and personalized care, with a focus on building self-managing units that operate autonomously.

 • Industry Leadership: Midsommer is committed to offering industry-leading compensation, benefits, and profit-sharing opportunities for its clinicians.
 We believe that investing in our clinicians is essential to attracting and retaining top talent, which ultimately benefits our clients.